Hilda Pinnix-Ragland: Early life and education

-Pinnix-Ragland grew up in Hillsborough, North Carolina on her family's angus farm, the daughter of Llyod Lee Pinnix and Irene Miles.
+Pinnix-Ragland grew up in Hillsborough, North Carolina on her family's angus farm, the daughter of Lloyd Lee Pinnix and Irene Miles.
 Her family had been African-American landowners for five generations.
 In 1965 she was escorted to school by members of the United States Marshals Service during the integration of Aycock Elementary School.

 As a teenager she was a member of the track and field team at Orange High School, was a Girl Scout, and participated in the youth organization 4-H. Pinnix-Ragland got her bus driver license in Orange County while in school, and was one of the first female school bus drivers in the county, and also worked at her uncle's gas station.
 She graduated from high school in 1973.

 She graduated magna cum laude from North Carolina A&T State University, where she was a member of Alpha Kappa Alpha, in 1977 with a degree in accounting.
 She obtained a master of business administration degree in finance from Duke University's Fuqua School of Business in 1986.
 She also completed Harvard University's Kennedy School of Public Policy Executive Leadership program and completed graduate studies in taxation at St. John's University.